Halep, Cornet give Sharapova wild-card debate new impetus | WHIZ News

 On Monday, Vinci joined the likes of Caroline Wozniacki, Dominika Cibulkova, Agnieszka Radwanska and Angelique Kerber in publicly opposing wild cards for players returning from a doping ban.

-Kerber, the two-time defending champion, and Radwanska, who could meet Sharapova in the second round, are also playing in Stuttgart this week.
+Kerber, the two-time defending champion, is the top-seeded player in Stuttgart.
+The seventh-seeded Radwanska fell to Ekaterina Makarova 6-2, 6-4 on Tuesday, leaving the Russian a second-round match against Sharapova or Vinci.
 Cibulkova pulled out of the event with a right wrist injury.

+In other first-round play, the eighth-seeded Svetlana Kuznetsova edged Kiki Bertens 6-3, 5-7, 6-3.
+The Russian will next play last year’s finalist Laura Siegemund, who defeated Shuai Zhang 6-2, 7-6 (4).

 Besides Stuttgart, Sharapova has also been handed a free passage into the main draws at Madrid and Rome in May, but organizers of the French Open have yet to decide about an invitation for the Russian.